 Platform surpasses 30,000 medical devices analyzed in Q1 2019

-CHICAGO, June 25, 2019 (GLOBE NEWSWIRE) — Lumere, Inc., a leading provider of evidence-based analytics and services to reduce costly and unwarranted clinical variation, today announced its Product Introduction Management solution has achieved a number of milestones in the past year.
+CHICAGO, June 25, 2019 — Lumere, Inc., a leading provider of evidence-based analytics and services to reduce costly and unwarranted clinical variation, today announced its Product Introduction Management solution has achieved a number of milestones in the past year.
 Coupling a health system’s current purchasing data with industry benchmarking metrics, Product Introduction Management is the first product to combine clinical research, value analysis workflow management and clinical spend analytics.

 According to the Association of Healthcare Value Analysis Professionals (AHVAP), the average healthcare system utilizes anywhere from 5,000 to 17,000 products, services and technologies in any given year.
 “Over the past decade, Healthcare Value Analysis programs have been increasing their effectiveness by reducing variation in products, care and outcomes,” said AHVAP’s current President, Susan G. Miller, RN, MN, CMRP, CVAHP.
 “Enhancing physician participation and leadership as well as a stronger reliance on objective evidence have been key to this transformation as healthcare organizations pursue optimal financial and patient outcomes.”